JorgeG1016/scenario-runner/README.md

 matches what the user specified.

 In the end, the application will output results and log files outlining if the command sent passed or failed and other relevant information.
+## IMPORTANT

+This project is not complete, it was mainly used to start learning Rust and getting used to the syntax

 ## Installation